-- 244 Training data and pyrrolizidine alkaloids were visualised with t-distributed stochastic - neighbor embedding (t-SNE, Maaten and Hinton (2008)) for MolPrint2D and PaDEL - descriptors. t-SNA maps each high-dimensional object (chemical) to a two-dimensional - point.
-Similar objects are represented by nearby points and dissimilar objects are repre- - 248 sented by distant points. - 249 Figure 3 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - 250 data in MP2D space (Tanimoto/Jaccard similarity). - 251 Figure 4 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in PaDEL space (Euclidean similarity).
+For the visualisation of the position of pyrrolizidine alkaloids in respect to the training data set we have applied t-distributed stochastic neighbor embedding (t-SNE, Maaten and Hinton (2008)) for MolPrint2D and PaDEL descriptors. t-SNE maps each high-dimensional object (chemical) to a two-dimensional point, maintaining the high-dimensional distances of the objects.
+Similar objects are represented by nearby

+- 254 points and dissimilar objects are represented by distant points. - 255 Figure 3 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in MP2D space (Tanimoto/Jaccard similarity). - 257 Figure 4 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in PaDEL space (Euclidean similarity).

-Discussion
+259 Discussion

-254 Data
+260 Data

-- 255 A new training dataset for Salmonella mutagenicity was created from three different - sources (Kazius, McGuire, and Bursi (2005), Hansen et al. (2009), EFSA (2016)).
-It con- - tains 8309 unique chemical structures, which is according to our knowledge the largest - 258 public mutagenicity dataset presently available.
-The new training data can be down- - loaded from https://git.in-silico.ch/mutagenicity-paper/data/mutagenicity.csv.
+A new training dataset for Salmonella mutagenicity was created from three different sources (Kazius, McGuire, and Bursi (2005), Hansen et al. (2009), EFSA (2016)).
+It contains 8309 unique chemical structures, which is according to our knowledge the largest loaded from https://git.in-silico.ch/mutagenicity-paper/data/mutagenicity.csv.